impression of planned developments of 25 affordable homes at Tully Street South and Bridgewater Street

-Plans for the construction of 25 affordable homes across two locations have been approved to support young people in Salford.
+Plans to build 25 affordable homes across two locations have been approved with some targeted at young people in Salford.

 The site will also feature eight one-bedroom apartments for young people, aged 18 to 25, who are, or at risk of becoming homeless.

-Following the development, Councillor Tracy Kelly, Statutory Deputy City Mayor and Lead Member for Housing and Anti-Poverty at Salford City Council, said: “Affordable supported accommodation is such an important stepping-stone.
+Councillor Tracy Kelly, Statutory Deputy City Mayor and Lead Member for Housing and Anti-Poverty, said: “Affordable supported accommodation is such an important stepping-stone.

 “Helping people get back on their feet and is a vital step between homelessness and getting their lives back on track.